Meerut: Education

 Meerut is an education hub of Western Uttar Pradesh with about four or five universities, approximately 50 engineering colleges, 23 management colleges, seven pharmacy colleges, four colleges offering hotel management, one college offering fashion design, over 150 academic colleges, and over 50 schools.
-The city is home to Chaudhary Charan Singh University (formerly Meerut University), Banda University of Agriculture and Technology (formerly Meerut University of Agriculture and Technology), Sardar Vallabhbhai Patel University of Agriculture and Technology, Swami Vivekanand Subharti University, Shobhit Institute of Engineering & Technology and IIMT University (the oldest engineering institute in Meerut district, established in 1997).
+The city is home to Chaudhary Charan Singh University (formerly Meerut University), Swami Vivekanand Subharti University and IIMT University (the oldest engineering institute in Meerut district, established in 1997).
 The city has one government-run engineering college, Sir Chhotu Ram Institute of Engineering and Technology, a constituent college of Chaudhary Charan Singh University.
-There are schools affiliated with recognized boards such as ICSE, CBSE, IB, and the state board.
+There are schools affiliated with recognised boards such as ICSE, CBSE, IB, and the state board.
 St. Mary's Academy, Meerut (a Patrician Brothers school) is a nationally top-ranked boys' school.
-St. John's Sr. Sec School (established by Begum Samru) which is over 130 years old, also the first IB school in Uttar Pradesh was Vidya Global School.

 Chaudhary Charan Singh University (CCSU) is a public and state university that has many degree colleges affiliated with it.
 They fall into two divisions: Saharanpur and Meerut with nine districts including Saharanpur, Meerut, Muzaffarnagar, Ghaziabad, Shamli, Gautam Budh Nagar, Bagpat, Hapur and Bulandshahr administered by Vice-Chancellor and Registrar (PCS officer).
-The Indian Film and Television Institute is located at the western bypass of the city.
 The city has three medical colleges: Lala Lajpat Rai Memorial Medical College, Subharti Medical College and Mulayam Singh Yadav Medical College & Hospital.